marielledado/marielledado/README.md

 ### Hi there 👋

+My name is Marielle and I'm a data scientist based in Berlin, Germany.
+In a past life, I was a learning sciences researcher (PhD), which means I combined theories from psychology and methods from computer science to understand how humans learns.

+In my free time, I organize coding workshops and talks for PyLadies Berlin and Women in Machine Learning and Data Science (WiMLDS) Berlin and contribute to Python open source projects.

+I also really love cats :cat:, good food :rice: :ramen: :fries: and specialty coffee :coffee:

 <!--
 **marielledado/marielledado** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.